GridTools/concepts/GTScript-Parallel-model.md

 - *computations* are executed sequentially in the order they appear in the code,
 - vertical *intervals* are executed sequentially in the order defined by the *iteration policy* of the *computation* (where `PARALLEL` means that order is not relevant and thus it will be implementation-specific),
-- *statements* inside *intervals* are executed as (sequential) for-loops over the `K`-range following the order defined by the iteration policy,
+- every vertical *interval* is executed as a sequential for-loop over the `K`-range following the order defined by the iteration policy,
-- a *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on how statements are executed.
+- every *statement* inside the *interval* is executed as a parallel for-loop over the horizontal dimension(s) with no guarantee on how statements are executed.

 #### Example
 On an applied example, this means (by definition `start <= end`):